Zillowe FoundationZillowe Documentation

 • Cross-Platform: Works seamlessly on Linux, macOS, and Windows.

-• Universal Package Support: Install packages from various sources: binaries, compressed archives, build from source, or installer scripts.
+• Universal Package Support: Install from binaries, compressed archives, source, or installer scripts.

-• Extensive Dependency Management: Integrates with over 30+ package managers (apt, brew, cargo, npm, pip, scoop, etc.) to handle dependencies.
+• Extensive Dependency Management: Integrates with over 40 package managers (apt, brew, cargo, npm, pip, etc.).

-• Rich Dependencies: Packages can define runtime and build dependencies with required, optional, and selectable options groups.
+• Rich Dependencies: Define runtime and build dependencies with required, optional, and selectable options.

-• Project Environments: Easily define and manage project-specific environments and commands using zoi.yaml.
+• Project Environments: Manage project-specific commands and environments with zoi.yaml.

-• Package Types: Supports standard packages, meta-packages (collections), background services, configuration packages, extensions, libraries, and app templates.
+• Versatile Package Types: Supports standard packages, collections, services, configs, app templates, extensions, libraries, and inline scripts.

 Getting Started